Our Insights

 Nov 19, 2021

 Global privacy expert Jonathan Armstrong of Cordery addressed the role of analytics and AI in identifying and protecting data in our recent webinar, Global Data Privacy Update: GDPR Walks the Walk.
 This blog, adapted from his comments, is the second of a 3-part series.
 To start with Part 1, click here.
-To view the entire webinar on demand, click here.

 Growing tension between AI and data privacy compliance